-It, therefore, seemed only fitting that we put together our guide of how to visit Bucharest on a budget;
+It, therefore, seemed only fitting that we put together our guide to Bucharest;

 Before you go anywhere you’re going to need travel insurance.
-Travel insurance covers you for small things such as loss of baggage or larger things such as illness of death abroad.
+Travel insurance covers you for small things such as loss of baggage or larger things such as illness or death abroad.

 Whilst it isn’t compulsory I personally wouldn’t go anywhere outside of the UK without it.
 I have travel insurance as part of a service with my bank.
 If you don’t have travel insurance already then I recommend using a comparison service such as Go Compare to find the cheapest / most suitable insurance policy for your needs.

 For the purposes of this study let’s say that you don’t have travel insurance but you manage to pick up an annual worldwide travel insurance policy for £10.

 We got a one-way bus ticket fromVarna to Bucharest which was 40 Lev for students or 45 for adults.
 This roughly translates to £17.99 each.
 If like us you’re looking to get a coach from across Europe (or beyond) to Bucharest then I recommend using GoEuro.
 They are a free to use coach comparison service.
 They compare a number of different routes and services and the best news – it’s all in English.

 However, if you’re looking for a quick weekend getaway then return flights from the UK can be picked up for as little as £24 return.
 I’d recommend using the free flight aggregator search platform Skyscanner.
 Skyscanner will help you to find the cheapest flight on a given set of dates from any airport(s) in the world.